sutch/image-builder/README.md

   * vagrant ssh -- to SSH to the machine
   * vagrant halt -- to halt the machine
   * vagrant destroy -- to halt the machine and destroy all resources that were created during the machine creation process
+  * vagrant box remove [NAME] -- remove the box from Vagrant

 How to modify an existing machine image
 ---------------------------------------